Vehicle registration plates of the Soviet Union: 1980 to 1994

 Special plates of the former standard were still left to the armed forces' vehicles, trailers and tractors, as well as diplomats and foreign residents.
 The military format remained unchanged since 1959, thus the plates belonging to the military began to stand out against the general population.
 In the late 1980s to the 1990s an updated type of military plates bearing the same coloring scheme and format, but with an appearance similar to civilian plates was developed.
 But due to the military being reluctant to switch to the new type and a new Russian standard that was put into use in 1993, this type was never widely used and are very rare to see.

 Plates for trailers and tractors also went through changes, coloring scheme was put in sync with the civilian plates, but the shape was modified to a square with a "cut" bottom, sloping towards each other, making it a six-sided shape, and bore the format "NN NN LL", with the letters on the bottom and the shorter side.
 This format is turned upside-down for trailers and special equipment.
 Different from civilian plates, the regional codes did not bore relationship with the registration region in the same way as civilian plates.
 For example, the code "КЭ", used for Krasnoyarsk Krai on civilian plates, was issued to the Kurgan region instead, and for Krasnoyarsk Krai itself the code "ЦЦ" was used.

-Diplomatic plates changed as well: The format changed to "L NNN NNN", and private vehicled used by consuls had the formal "CMD NNN N".
+Diplomatic plates changed as well: The format changed to "L NNN NNN", and private vehicles used by consuls had the formal "CMD NNN N".
 In addition, the plates were distinguished by color: Vehicles belonging to diplomatic missions have a white-on-red scheme, while all others bore a black-on-light-orange scheme.
 The first three numbers on all red diplomatic plates and light-orange plates starting with letters К or М is the country code, which ranges from 001 to 130, while the first three numbers on other plates (namely the light-orange plates starting with Н or Р) stands for the region in which the vehicle was registered, and starts from 501, with all the codes listed below.
 The letter in the series have different meanings:

 There was also motorcycle and trailer plates for foreigners, with dimensions identical to the ones mentioned above, but with a light-orange background.

 In the early 1990s, due to a lack of traffic police regulation, there were frequent plate type violations in certain regions.
 For example, a plate that was meant for tractor trailers or motorcycles could be issued to a private car, whereas motorcycles themselves could get a plate for trailers instead.